wangkafeng/E-AFE/readme.txt

 python Main_sklearn_minhash.py

 The source code refers to the implementation of NFS （Neural feature search: A neural architecture for automated feature engineering).
-MinHash function library comes from: A review for weighted minhash algorithms.
+MinHash function library refers to the implementation of Wei Wu's MinHash libray (A review for weighted minhash algorithms).